miguelmartin75/pine/README.md

 To install the library, simply drop and drag the headers into your project file (or reference to them on your local system).
 Since this library is header-only, there is no need to compile :)

 ## Configuration
 You may configure the library to suit your needs.
-For example, this library depends on ``chrono``, however you may use either boost or the C++11 standard's implementation of the library, it is your choice.
+For example, this library depends on `chrono`, however you may use either boost or the C++11 standard's implementation of the library, it is your choice.

-To configure the library, look in the ``config.hpp`` file in the ``pine`` directory.
+To configure the library, look in the `config.hpp` file in the `pine` directory.
 Alter the macros present in there to change the library's settings, a comment above each macro should describe what each one does.

 ## Basic Usage

 The Pine Game Framework is simply a framework to help orgnisation of your games.
 In order to do that, it requires heavy use of C++ templates throughout the code; but do not worry, as typedef's are used frequently through the source code.
-All code is defined in the ``pine`` namespace, and it is assumed in this basic tutorial that we are using the ``pine`` namespace.
+All code is defined in the `pine` namespace, and it is assumed in this basic tutorial that we are using the `pine` namespace.

 ### Contents

-1. Components
+1. Template Concepts
-2. Contents
+2. Library Basics
 3. The Game Loop
 4. The Game
 5. The Engine